“Discipline is the bridge between goals and accomplishment.” – Jim Rohn

 Google’s dictionary defines self-discipline as “the ability to control one’s feelings and overcome one’s weaknesses; the ability to pursue what one thinks is right despite temptations to abandon it.”
 This seems like a great start, but how does one obtain this ability?
 How are the temptations overcome?

-Over the years, I’ve spend a lot of time trying to cultivate self-discipline.
+Over the years, I’ve spent a lot of time trying to cultivate self-discipline.
 It hasn’t been easy.
 I have aspired to do many things – build a successful art gallery business, create a strong family, and publish an engaging blog :-), to name a few.
 I’ve discovered that each of these goals is hard to achieve, and that there are many temptations to abandon those goals.
 I’ve worked very hard to develop discipline to work toward my goals.
 I’ve also learned that, for me, it isn’t enough to tell myself that I just need to be more disciplined.
-I struggle to remain focussed and am easily distractible.
+I struggle to remain focused and can be easily distracted.

 I hope that some of what I’ve discovered about self-discipline will help you in your creative process.
 Before I share what I’ve learned, however, allow me to share what I heard from readers about discipline.